 Care instructions for your new surface will be provided to you with your invoice.
 They can also be found by clicking here.

-Care kits are available for a small fee.
+We could sell you a 'kit' to help maintain your tub.
 However, we would rather explain what you'll need for a lifetime of enjoyment from your new surface.
 We aren't big on up selling.

-Understanding the different methods available to refinishers A bit of information to help you understand the different processes bathtub refinishing companies may offer.
-There are two methods used, primarily the materials applied during the preparation process.
+Information to help you understand the different processes bathtub refinishing companies may offer.
+There are two common methods used:

 The chemical bond method for refinishing bathtubs, tile, and sinks.
 This saves the bathtub refinisher time and money since no etching or priming takes place (it takes time to etch and prime), and the cost of a good etching solution and primer is not cheap.
 This method relies on a chemical product referred to as a bonding agent, or adhesion promoter.
 Your tub is thoroughly cleaned (or else it will fail) and then the adhesion promoter is wiped on before applying the top coat (final finish).
 The chemical bond method does work if the tub is cleaned properly and bonding agent thoroughly applied.
 However, it's not as good as the mechanical bond method and this is why the mechanical bond method for more money.
 A much longer warranty is also provided when the mechanical bond method is used.
 That should tell you something about what method is superior.